ethstorage/ethstorage-doc/storage-provider-guide/tutorials.md

 # Storage Provider Tutorial

-This guide provides practical steps for the storage providers to start an es-node instance for connecting to one of the existing EthStorage testnets.
+This guide provides practical steps for the storage providers to start an es-node instance for connecting to one of the existing EthStorage networks.

-By default, this tutorial assumes the EthStorage contract is deployed on L1 (Sepolia).
-However, you can also use this tutorial if the storage contract is deployed on an L2 testnet of SWC (or [Super World Computer](https://quarkchain.io) — a fully decentralized L2 blockchain network with unmatched scalability and security), which has some slight differences.
-In this case, please pay attention to the 🅢🅦🅒 sign for SWC testnet specific guidance.
-For each shell command, separate commands that match the SWC testnet are also listed.
+This tutorial targets EthStorage deployments on Ethereum L1 (Mainnet and Sepolia) and [QuarkChain](https://quarkchain.io) L2 testnet.
+Some steps differ among the three networks, and the variant of each shell command is provided.

 If you simply need to upgrade your es-node instance to a newer version, please refer [here](storage-provider-faq.md#i-am-already-running-es-node.-how-can-i-update-it-to-a-newer-version).